 Establishment of a normal intestinal microbial colonization after birth is vital for proper maturity of the innate immune system and maintenance of intestinal barrier function.
 It has been proposed that disruption of the normal gut microbiota formation may play a major role in the pathogenesis of NEC in premature infants[17].
-Probiotics are live micro-organisms that upon ingestion in certain amounts confer health to the host.
-It is known that probiotics can produce bacteriostatic and bactericidal substances, thus having immunomodulatory effects; and furthermore, they prevent colonization of pathogens by competing for adhesion to the intestinal mucosa[18].
-To alter the balance of the gut microbiome in favor of non-pathogenic bacteria by oral administration of probiotics is one strategy for prevention of NEC.
-In the past two decades, multiple randomized clinical trials in preterm infants have been performed to evaluate the effect of administration of probiotics on the prevention of NEC.
-The results of these studies are summarized in the Table 2.
+Probiotics are live micro-organisms that, upon ingestion at certain amounts, confer health to the host.
+It is known that probiotics can produce bacteriostatic and bactericidal substances, thus having immunomodulatory effects; furthermore, they prevent colonization of pathogens by competing for adhesion to the intestinal mucosa[18].
+One strategy to prevent NEC is oral administration of probiotics to alter the balance of the gut microbiome in favor of non-pathogenic bacteria.
+In the past two decades, multiple randomized clinical trials in preterm infants have been performed to evaluate the effect of probiotic administration on NEC prevention.
+The results of these studies are summarized in Table 2.
 A total of 10520 infants have now been enrolled in probiotic-NEC studies, and a cumulative pooled meta-analysis of the effects of probiotics on NEC was recently published[19].
 In these trials, a wide variety of probiotic strains, dosages, and durations were used.
-Despite the clinical heterogeneity, the conclusion of the cumulative meta-analysis was that treatment with probiotics decreased the incidence of NEC (average estimate of treatment effect, relative risk: 0.53; 95%CI: 0.42-0.66)[19].
+Despite the clinical heterogeneity, the conclusion of the cumulative meta-analysis was that probiotic treatment decreased the incidence of NEC (average estimate of treatment effect, relative risk: 0.53; 95%CI: 0.42-0.66)[19].
 Therefore, it is clear that some oral probiotics can prevent NEC and decrease mortality in preterm infants.
 However, it is unclear whether a single probiotic or a mixture of probiotics is most effective for the prevention of NEC.
-Furthermore, some questions remain unanswered regarding to the quality of probiotic products, safety, optimal dosage, and treatment duration.
+Furthermore, some questions remain unanswered regarding the quality of probiotic products, safety, optimal dosage, and treatment duration.